wiskton/fastapi-example/README.md

-Uunning for the first time:
+Running for the first time:

     docker-compose up --build